Dimitris-Klis/TimeyCells/SOURCE-CODE-DOCS.md

 - `Dragging` — Whether the user is currently dragging.
 - `DragHorizontal` — Whether dragging is horizontal (`true`) or vertical (`false`).

+- `bool mouseOver` — Tracks if the mouse is currently over the scroll view.

 **Methods**
 ```cs